 Curriculum Design and Approvals Procedures - Curriculum Structure

 (1) Curriculum at Western Sydney University (University) is designed to provide opportunities for students to add interdisciplinary breadth and applied depth to their core program.
 This breadth and depth enable students to develop as citizen scholars and professional practitioners who are Future Thinkers, Global Citizens, Innovative Entrepreneurs and Sustainability Advocates.
-Refer to the Graduate Attributes Guidelines.
+Refer to the Curriculum Design and Approvals Procedures - Graduate Attributes.
 These elements convey significant value to students, and buffer graduates against shifts in their professional situations allowing them to be more adaptable and agile in dealing with an unpredictable employment landscape

 (2) These procedures provide information on curriculum development and structure as follows: